tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 In 2021, we learned that North America is indeed mostly beyond saving, but there are actually *two* bullies at the playground with Quincy Crew.

-Quincy Crew not only gave EG a run for their money at the DPC, but was also looking surprisingly strong at international LANs.
-The Singapore Major result has an asterisk QC had to use a stand-in of Poloson due to MSS contracting COVID.
+Quincy Crew not only gave EG a run for their money in the NA DPC, but was also looking surprisingly strong at international LANs.
+Their Singapore Major result has an asterisk because QC had to use a stand-in of Poloson due to MSS contracting COVID.

 **What would success look like?** Getting a sponsor next year.

-Actually, wait, scratch that.
-"Quincy Crew" becoming an esports powerhouse would be the real success story.
+Actually, wait, scratch that. *Quincy Crew* becoming an esports powerhouse would be the real success story.

 **What to spam in Twitch chat when QC is winning?** `EZ 4 [insert player name here]AO`